 Setting the temperature and time will be a matter of personal preference since everyone has a

 different fondness for how their meat is cooked.

 Please use the following chart for guidance:

-When the water has reached its programmed temperature, it’s time to submerge the steak into
+When the water has reached its programmed temperature, it’s time to submerge the ribeye into

-the container.
+the sous vide container.
 If you are using a sealing machine, you’re all set.
 But if you’re using a zip top

 bag, you will need to follow these specific instructions to ensure that all the air is released